 How else does a Law apprenticeship differ from a Law degree?

-A Law degree and LPC takes four years if you follow the traditional degree path, whereas a solicitor apprenticeship lasts at least 6 years.
-However, graduate solicitors must still complete a two year work placement at a law firm after their training so ultimately they will become fully qualified at the same time.
+- Length.
+A Law degree and LPC takes four years if you follow the traditional degree path, whereas a solicitor apprenticeship lasts at least six years.
+However, graduate solicitors must still complete a two-year work placement at a law firm after their training, so in the end they become fully qualified at the same time.

 How much will I be paid?

-- The minimum wage for apprenticeships is £3.50 per hour, but earnings for legal apprentices are usually much higher.
-In fact, the average salary for legal apprenticeships is £25,063 per year, the 4th highest for any apprenticeship course in the UK.
+The minimum wage for apprenticeships is £4.30 per hour, but earnings for legal apprentices are usually much higher.
+In fact, the average salary for legal apprenticeships is £25,063 per year, the fourth highest for any apprenticeship course in the UK.

 How do I apply?

-- These firms will often look for candidates who have shown a prior interest in the legal profession by completing work experience or following cases in the news.
+Law firms will also often look for candidates who have shown a prior interest in the legal profession by completing work experience or following cases in the news.